 Success criteria

-Assessment We are learning to: choices include:
+Building We are learning to: choices include:

-Strand: MATERIAL TO A STATE OF THE STAT
+Block: typed and

 completed by a

-teacher:
+BLP Focus: Distilling teacher:

 Success Criteria/Remember to: Self or Teacher Mix of written and

 peer check blank for children to

 check add to.

 Blank for learners to co-generate.

 Include pictures,

 5 learning prompts or diagrams.

 •

-Assessment We are learning to:
+Building We are learning to:

-Strand: spell words with sion ar nd tion;
+Block: spell words with sion and tion;

+BLP Focus: Distilling

 - Children should place their book within a tray system to show their level of confidence/understanding.
 All learning is then ready to be viewed by the teacher so that misconceptions can be identified and the next lesson adapted in response to learner progress.
 Pink and green highlighting against the success criteria and where necessary within the learning will show that learning has been responded to and allow learners to make greater progress.
 Not all learning will need a written comment if the pink and green highlighting allows learners to know their strengths and where revisions are needed/next steps.
-Across a week there should be a balance of highlighted with no written comment and highlighted with written comment.
-(See appendix linked to marking and feedback for Talk For Writing) - No written feedback is provided after a lesson on a Wednesday so that time can be used to review learning from the week and amend planning/next steps to ensure improved progression and responsiveness to learners.
+Across a week there should be a balance of highlighted with no written comment and highlighted with written comment. - No written feedback is provided after a lesson on a Wednesday so that time can be used to review learning from the week and amend planning/next steps to ensure improved progression and responsiveness to learners.
 Children may self and peer assess; teachers and TAs should also continue to intervene and make notes/mark in books during a lesson in response to learner need.
 No written feedback after a lesson is an approach taken so that there is greater amount of time for year groups to meet in order to plan the next two days of the learning journey based on the formative assessment from the first three days of teaching.
-(Books will need to be looked through to decide on next steps and techniques such as SOS cards, 'Out of the door'/Exit tickets may be useful to quickly see and assess understanding in order to identify focus children and identify any misconceptions to address further. - Over a week, a child should have a mix of highlighted and written pink for think feedback; teachers should judiciously identify when a written pink to think is needed especially if the success criteria is fully achieved or more detail is needed to ensure a gap is closed (Talk for Writing marking has clearly set expectation for each day see appendix).
+(Books will need to be looked through to decide on next steps and techniques such as SOS cards, 'Out of the door'/Exit tickets may be useful to quickly see and assess understanding in order to identify focus children and identify any misconceptions to address further. - Over a week, a child should have a mix of highlighted and written pink for think feedback; teachers should judiciously identify when a written pink to think is needed especially if the success criteria is fully achieved or more detail is needed to ensure a gap is closed.
 Green is great: signal strength(s) within the piece of learning/success criteria.
 Pink to Think: An area to improve linked to the learning challenge/success criteria. - Pink/green highlighter line to be used within the learning and on success criteria to indicate success/next steps. - Pink to think can be signaled on the success criteria and in the margin or underlined in the learning; a written prompt should be used if extra challenges, explanations/scaffold prompts are needed. - When written feedback is provided precise/imperative verbs should be used in child-friendly language (symbols for younger children).